-The Deaton Institute is responsive to the needs and challenges of the campus, Columbia community, region, and world.
+The Deaton Institute is responsive to the needs and challenges of the MU campus, Columbia community, region, and world.
 Our current focus includes engaging young people in sharing and applying knowledge to address local and global food insecurity and extreme poverty.
-We do this through:

-The Zero Hunger Challenge Course – taught by Dr. Kiruba Krishnaswamy and offered through the MU Honors College, this course is complementary to the Deaton Scholar Program to build understanding of hunger and poverty, and to help students make change to move towards the Sustainable Development Goal of Zero Hunger.
+The Zero Hunger Challenge Course – taught by Dr. Kiruba Krishnaswamy and offered through the MU Honors College, this course is complementary to the Deaton Scholar Program to build an understanding of hunger and poverty, and to help students make a change to move towards the Sustainable Development Goal of Zero Hunger.

 We extend our reach beyond the University of Missouri campus through:

 Within Reach: Zero Hunger Conference – consists of 4 days of virtual programming with thought-provoking panels, a student pitch competition, and interactive student professional development sessions.
 World-renowned speakers and experts in the field of food security including Roger Thurow, Lawrence Haddad, and Catherine Bertini will be joining our discussion.